mitja/llamatunnel/README.md

 This will create a new directory in the `DOCKER_STACKS_DIR` with the all the files necessary to run the tunnel.

+### Copy the Credentials File to the Data Directory

-Create data directory for cloudflared and copy the credentials file to this data directory.
+Create a data directory for cloudflared and copy the credentials file to this data directory.
 The following example assumes that you have left the data directory at the default location which is `./data` in the project directory.
 If you have changed the location of the data directory, you need to adjust the path accordingly.

 macOS and Linux: